tkravits/StravaMap/README.md

 # StravaMap

-I wanted to create a map of all the activies I've done in Boulder County.
+I wanted to create a map of all the activies I've ever done.
 I utilized the Strava API and was able to pull all of my activities and create a geojson from it.

 Here is the map: <b></br>